Agoric/documentation/main/ertp/guide/PursesAndPayments.md

 10 Quatloos or it will be deleted from its `issuer` records and no longer have any value.
-While a `payment` can be either combined with others or split into multiple `payments`, in both cases the original `payment(s)` is/are burned and the results put in one or more new `payments`.
+While a `payment` can be either combined with others or split into multiple `payments`, in both cases the original `payment(s)` is/are deleted and the results put in one or more new `payments`.

 A `payment` can be deposited in purses, split into multiple `payments`, combined with other `payments`, and claimed (getting an exclusive `payment` and revoking access from anyone else).